turkaysoftware/tswizard/README.md

 * **Intelligent Notifications:** Stay updated with non-intrusive alerts when new software versions are available.
 * **Background Mode:** Optionally runs in the tray to monitor updates without cluttering your taskbar.
 * **Desktop Shortcuts:** Easily create shortcuts for your downloaded tools directly through the wizard.
-* **Translation Support:** Open to community contributions for global accessibility.

 ---

 ## 📸 Interface Preview

 ![TS Wizard UI](https://github.com/user-attachments/assets/4f2a079c-270d-45a8-8d36-5016ed14bafc)
-> *Manage your entire software library with the intuitive TS Wizard interface.*

 ---